feeka/dna-storage/README.md

 Experiment: controlled IDS-error sweep (staple behaviour)
 -----------------------------------------------------

-We include a reproducible experiment that sweeps the total per-base error (substitutions + deletions) across a fixed set of levels and measures average payload recovery using only message-level (outer) Reed–Solomon.
+A reproducible experiment that sweeps the total per-base error (substitutions + deletions) across a fixed set of levels and measures average payload recovery using only message-level (outer) Reed–Solomon is included.

 Key parameters used by the canonical sweep (configurable in `examples/benchmark_rs.py`):